Parent page: Working with Components

 Alternatively, you can browse for a datasheet you wish to attach to the component.
 To do this, right-click within the component's Data Sheet aspect view tab, and choose the Add File command from the context menu.
 The standard Windows Open dialog will appear, with which to browse to, and open, the required datasheet.
 After clicking the Open button, the file will be uploaded.

-Attach a datasheet to an existing component in the server using the traditional, dialog-based 'browse-and-open' approach.
+Attach a datasheet to an existing component in the Workspace using the traditional, dialog-based 'browse-and-open' approach.

 Once uploaded and attached to a component, the datasheet will be presented on the Data Sheet aspect view tab in terms of its: